Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 ### Deploy from Linux other than Ubuntu

-To install all necessary requirements on other Linux distributions follow these steps:
+To install all necessary requirements on other Linux distributions, follow these steps:

 1. First [install PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7).
 Follow the instructions for your Linux distribution.

-2. Open powershell using `sudo pwsh`.
+2. Open PowerShell using `sudo pwsh`.

 3. Install the required Azure Az Powershell module: